Introduction to PostgreSQL Update

 select * from stud2;

-Example #2 – Update statement using where clause
+Example #2 – Using where clause

 The below example shows that update statement using where clause.
-We have updated the name ABC which has id is 11.
+We have updated the name ABC which has an id is 11.

 Update stud2 set name = 'ABC' where id =11;